Unesco Project School

 Our international students enhance school life and add to the Marienau network, whether they come for a six or twelve month stay or to stay on and do their Abitur.
 At present, we have students from Spain, Italy, China, Mexico, Columbia, Vietnam, South Korea, Turkey and the USA.
 A former Marienauer, whose children now go to school here too, put it like this: “Which other school enables my children to get to know the world here in Marienau?
 That is a real privilege.”
 The friendships made at Marienau are often bonds for life.

-Before and during their stay, the International Team assist the students from abroad with visa applications, organising German as a Foreign Language (DaF) lessons and supervision of holidays and weekends.
-You can find reports from our international students here.
+Before and during their stay, the International Team assist the students from abroad with visa applications, organising German as a Foreign Language (DaF) lessons and supervision of holidays and weekends. for further information feel free to contact us anytime.
+Rana Raslan is head of the internationl team and glad to receive your questions.

 Would you like to spend a year abroad in a German speaking country?
 Come to Marienau!